Personal Relationships in the Workplace Policy - New York, District of Columbia, and California

-This Policy applies to Personal Relationships in the Workplace at New York University - New York and Washington, D.C. (collectively, “NYU” or the “University”).
+This Policy applies to Personal Relationships in the Workplace at New York University-New York, Washington, D.C., and California (collectively, “NYU” or the “University”).

 This Policy covers all prospective and current employees at the University.